-A couple of big names in the military, Defense Secretary Leon Panetta and retired Gen. Stanley McChrystal, have jumped into the gun control debate, a red-hot issue just one day after President Obama unveiled his gun control agenda, including the banning of military-style assault weapons.
+A couple of big names in the military – Defense Secretary Leon Panetta and retired Gen. Stanley McChrystal – jumped into the gun control debate today, just one day after President Obama unveiled his gun control agenda, including the banning of military-style assault weapons.

 Panetta, an enthusiastic sportsman and hunter, told troops at a military base in Italy this morning that only soldiers needed armor-piercing bullets or semi-automatic assault weapons.